 Hosts at marine parks assist boaters as they enter the marine park area, inform them about park facilities and moorage, alert boaters of weather conditions, and let visitors know about unique areas to explore.
-Unlike other host assignments, hosts at marine parks must have their own boat and are required to stay for a minimum of one to two weeks, depending on the location.
+Unlike other host assignments, hosts at marine parks must have their own self-contained boat with a bathroom and are required to stay for a minimum of one to two weeks, depending on the location.

 how to apply